-This is pertinent to all agencies conducting EORE and related activities such as, Community fields should ensure that all activities are conducted in a safe and professional manner.
+This is pertinent to all agencies conducting EORE and related activities such as, Community Liaison, Data Gathering in support to NTS, and mine marking.
+The training conducted in those fields should ensure that all activities are conducted in a safe and professional manner.